Lazo2223/SQL-PowerBI/README.md

 ```

 We see that the top 3 sold cars each month.
 What other we see with the result - same number of sold cars are presented with tie position.
 There could be more than 3 models returned.
 This is because of DENSE_RANK functions, further filtering will be needed.

+What can be ovserved is that the best selling car of this dataset is the VW Jetta, with 76 units sold on October.
 <img width="1437" alt="Screenshot 2025-03-24 at 14 48 06" src="https://github.com/user-attachments/assets/97d47576-c8d0-4685-9493-38e690f63271" />